 Our pupils’ work and interact with a variety of different people not just within school but by accessing the wider community including other pupils from other schools, theatre groups, visiting practitioners, or by attending sporting events or educational visits off-site.
 We have an extremely comprehensive range of enrichment opportunities that are tracked and monitored on a fortnightly basis.

 We believe that education extends beyond the school building and facilitate opportunities for our pupils to frequently access their local community.
 We also encourage our parents/ carers to be part of the school life as much as they are able to.

 Pitcheroak is a diverse community and we value and respect everyone within our community regardless of their age, ability, race, gender, faith or culture.

 We celebrate diversity by providing curricular opportunities to broaden our pupils’ experiences and awareness of others.
 Opportunities to celebrate and learn about other faiths is clearly outlined in our long term curriculum plan.

 Our assemblies encourage our pupils to find out about other cultures and communities as well as their own.
 They follow themes which include helping others, friendships and working together.
 We also celebrate national and world events as well as religious festivals from a variety of cultures.

-At Pitcheroak we work closely with parents, carers and other professionals to ensure that our pupils are happy, well cared for and are helped to learn the skills they need to live a fulfilling life as part of their community.
+At Pitcheroak we work closely with parents/ carers and other professionals to ensure that our pupils are happy, well cared for and are equipped with the skills they need to live a fulfilling life as part of their community.